 PlateLens did not adjust its pricing with the v6 release.
 The free tier continues to provide three AI scans per day plus unlimited manual logging; the premium tier remains at $59.99 per year and removes the scan cap.

-The application tracks 82 nutrients per logged meal and continues to advertise three-second photo-to-log latency, a figure Consumer Tech Wire has reproduced in laboratory testing across the v4, v5, and v6 release cycles.
+The application tracks 82 nutrients per logged meal at the time of v6 GA — a count the May v6.1 release lifts to 84 — and continues to advertise three-second photo-to-log latency, a figure Consumer Tech Wire has reproduced in laboratory testing across the v4, v5, and v6 release cycles.

 Clinician and developer reaction